blissland/blissflixx/README.md

 BlissFlixx relies on the following projects to do all the heavy lifting:

- - youtube-dl for media extraction: https://github.com/rg3/youtube-dl
+ - yt-dlp for media extraction: https://github.com/yt-dlp/yt-dlp
  - peerflix for torrent streaming: https://github.com/mafintosh/peerflix
  - omxplayer for media playback: https://github.com/popcornmix/omxplayer
  - SinglePaged jekyll theme for the website: https://github.com/t413/SinglePaged